davidsze0527/davidsze0527/README.md

 ### Hi there and nice to meet ya 👋
--I'm David from Hong Kong
+I'm David from Hong Kong <br>
--Currently studying in CUHK
+Currently studying in CUHK <br>
--Learning Artificial Intelligence
--Enjoy programming
+Enjoy programming <br>
--Love handbell & basketball.
+Love handbell🔔 & basketball🏀
 <!--
 **davidsze0527/davidsze0527** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.